Erroler/SweetPayments/README.md

 ![sweetpayments logo](https://i.imgur.com/xvZotOF.png)

 > **SweetPayments** is a payment gateway targeted for Counter-Strike: Global Offensive game servers.
 > It allows server owners to monetize their servers by selling subscriptions to players.
+Game server integration is performed via a [sourcemod](https://www.sourcemod.net/) plugin that server owners download through the dashboard¹.
+>
+> Each subscription can be customized (duration, [sourcemod flags](https://wiki.alliedmods.net/Adding_Admins_(SourceMod)), etc) and can be purchased by players at an online shop accessible by an URL like {gameserver_name}.{sweetpayments}.{com/net/..}
+>
+> Features Paypal payments and Steam authentication.
+> <br>
+> <br>
+> ¹ <sup>You can view the source code for the sourcemod plugin in the [/storage/plugin/](https://github.com/Erroler/SweetPayments/tree/master/storage/plugin) folder of this repository.</sup>

 ## Screenshots